aemon-j/GOTMr/README.md

 ```

 # For Linux users
-GOTM requires the libgfortran3 library so you will need to install this to get GOTM running.
+GOTM requires the libgfortran3 and libnetcdff6 libraries so you will need to install this to get GOTM running.
 You can install this with:
 ```
-sudo apt-get install libgfortran3
+sudo apt-get install libgfortran3 sudo apt-get install libnetcdff6
 ```

 ## Usage